DavisWeaver/stonkr_public/README.md

 # Welcome!

-Thank you so much for your support.
+Thank you so much for your interest in this project.
 I hope you find this resource as interesting and useful as I have.
 You'll find start up instructions further down but lets get some admin out of the way.

 # Terms of Service